Part of speech: noun

 Examples of Rhapsody in a sentence

-"The story captured the rhapsody of first love and all the emotion that goes along with it. "
+"The story captured the rhapsody of first love and the emotions that go along with it. "

-"He wrote a rhapsody inspired by the colors of the blooming spring garden."
+"He wrote a rhapsody inspired by the colors of the changing autumn forest."

 As a song, a rhapsody is exuberant and bold, full of feeling.
 It’s written as one instrumental composition.
 But you can also apply rhapsody outside of the music world.
 You might recognize “rhapsodies of praise” or a “rhapsody of spring.”
 Any expression of intense emotions and enthusiasm can be a rhapsody.